The Top 10 Best Abdominal Exercises Part 2

 Here are 3 ways you can gauge progress with abdominal exercises:

-1. Try to complete more reps in a given time period.
-For example, do as many fold ups as possible in 60 seconds.
-Try to break your personal record (PR) each workout.
+1. Try to complete more reps in a given period.
+For example, do as many fold-ups as possible in 60 seconds.
+Try to break your personal record (PR) for each workout.

 3. If it applies, try to add weight to the exercise by holding a plate or dumbbell on your chest or behind your head, or use a weighted vest.
 You can also add weight to your legs with ankle weights.
 Try to use more weight, or complete more reps with the same weight, each time.